 A program can either be interpreted or compiled.
 Compiled code is code that is translated into machine code and no longer contains the high level source code that was originally used to create the program.
 Interpreted source code is code that is compiled line by line so that it can either be debugged or stopped at a certain location in the code.

-Some programming languages (including the ZPE/YASS language) use JIT or Just-In-Time compiling whereby they compile the code to interpret it straight away, often to an another language or byte-code/op-code.
+Some programming languages (including the ZPE/YASS language) use JIT or Just-In-Time compiling whereby they attempt to optimise the code as it's running, often to an another language or byte-code/op-code.
 This is becoming more and more favourable as computers get faster and faster and programs become less demanding.
 For instance, the PHP server side web development language now uses a form of JIT to compile code during runtime.

 If you are interested in seeing how a program works, you may be interested in my own ZPE programming environment as well as the YASS language that comes with it as ZPE is designed with education in mind and has many tools that will help you to see how code is transformed.